Our Logo Design Process – Case Study

 I thought it might be a good idea to explain and show how we work at creating your logo design.
-This way you will get a better understanding of what role you as a client will play, as well as time frames and how committed we are go to make sure that you will get your desired result.
+This way you will get a better understanding of what role you as a client will play, as well as time frames and how committed we are go to make sure that you will get your perfect logo.
 The best way to illustrate all this is to publish this case study.
 Thank you Jason Robert of Bass Bus UK, for giving permission to do this.

-Agreeing on the design brief
+Agreeing on the Design Brief

 Jason gave us examples of logos and motifs that he liked.
 This is great, because it really helps our Graphic Designers get a better understanding of what you want.
 It’s very easy to misunderstand words, but images are direct.

 Other than this?
 Nothing.
-We told Jason, that we won’t tell our Logo Designers anything else.
+We told Jason, that we won’t tell our Graphic Designers anything else.
 We will organise a group of 5 Logo Designers.
 Let’s see what ideas they come up with.
 Give us 3-4 days, and we will send an email with at least five initial concepts.
 If one is good, we will develop it.
 If not, we will go back to the drawing board.

 After about a week, we emailed Jason the Initial Designs.
 We also included a note, about how to take things further.

-How To Judge The logo Designs
+How To Judge The Logo Designs

 Most of our clients are not designers themselves, they just know what they like and what they don’t like.
 To give this emotional task some process please follow these directions for judging the logo design.